It's not really a single figure, but we can look at and explain the cost ranges.

 • Build strong platforms for tiered seating, projector housing, or a separate projection room and equipment cupboard.

 • Install fabric walls or modular panel system to conceal speakers and acoustic treatments.

 For these jobs we can work with your builders or bring ours.

 What happens now?

-You should have a good idea of the room size, how many people you'd like to entertain in comfort, and anything special you'd like to add.
+You should have a good idea of the room size, or how many people you'd like to entertain, and anything special you'd like to add.

-Armed with the information above, that will give you a feel for the main costs.
+The information above should give you a good feel for the main costs.

-To refine further, and if you have questions - or if you'd like us to start planning your very own private screening room - please get in touch.
+To refine things further, and if you have questions - or to start planning your very own private screening room - please get in touch.